On a dull, dreary day, just one swipe of blush instantly transforms the face and adds a bit of glamour and fun to the whole look.

 The good thing about a medium skin tone is that the lighter but more pigmented shades show up beautifully.
 The texture can be matte or powder, but it shows the flush well and adds that just-got-out-of-the-sun look.
 Opt for lighter peaches, rosy pinks, dusty mauves to deepen the effect and to add a glow.
 Anything on a stick works here to create that radiance.

-Best blushes: Becca Luminous Blush in Snapdragon; Minimalist Whipped Powder Blush in 03 Momoko; and Estee Lauder Pure Colour Envy Sculpting Blush in Brazen Bronze
+Best blushes: Minimalist Whipped Powder Blush in 03 Momoko; L’Oreal Paris Le Bar Matte Blush in Play with Me and Estee Lauder Pure Colour Envy Sculpting Blush in Brazen Bronze

 Fair skin tone: Light pinks and warmer peaches